How the hybrid model combines the best of Scrum and Kanban methods

 What are the characteristics of Scrumban?

-Scrumban utilizes the Scrum product backlog approach of planning, prioritizing, and allocating work.
-It also uses cozy Kanban boards to visualize the planned work, allowing teams to see task progress and define bottlenecks.
+Scrumban utilizes the Scrum product backlog approach of planning, prioritizing, and allocating tasks.
+It also uses cozy Kanban boards to visualize the planned activities, allowing teams to see task progress and define bottlenecks.
 Some Scrumban teams use sprints, while others choose to abandon this requirement of Scrum.

 The method often uses Kanban approaches around the amount of work that can be in progress at any one time.
-Using Scrumban software, a team is able to start a set amount of tasks at once.
+Using Scrumban software, a team can start a set amount of tasks at once.

 When should we consider Scrumban?

-- Maintenance projects (help desk and event-driven work)
+- For maintenance projects (help desk and event-driven work);

-- Projects with frequent and unexpected user stories (as well as projects with programming errors).
+- For projects with frequent and unexpected user stories (as well as projects with programming errors);

-- Sprint teams focused on new product development.
+- If Sprint teams are focused on new product development;

 - To manage improvement communities during/after Scrum roll-out.